 - confirm the code

-- deposit supported assets to the blockchain address created for that email login
+- deposit supported assets to the blockchain address linked to that email login

 - tap Connect